‘Last Week Tonight’ Host John Oliver Blasts Donald Trump As ‘Pathological Liar’

 Some have taken to referring to Trump’s masterful manipulation of reality and the facts as “gaslighting,” otherwise known as a form of psychological warfare wherein you manipulate a person into questioning their own sanity in order to conceal what’s truly happening.

-As for Trump and his administration’s whole “alternative facts” campaign, the Pulitzer Prize-winning fact-checking site Politifact recently calculated that the president only tells the truth approximately 4 percent of the time, compared with 17 percent of his statements registering as egregious lies.
+As for Trump and his administration’s whole “alternative facts” campaign, the Pulitzer Prize-winning fact-checking site Politifact recently calculated that the president only tells the truth approximately four percent of the time, compared with 17 percent of his statements registering as egregious lies.

 Oliver hinted maybe at least part of the problem has to with the sources the president has come to rely on, and in the name of civic duty he has come up with a plan to help remedy the situation.

-If Trump gets his information from cable news then that’s how to reach him, he reasoned, while offering a plan to air commercials that stand to educate the president on important issues, such as “explaining the nuclear triad, how to use appetizer forks and what his other daughter is called.”
+If Trump gets his information from cable news then that’s how to reach him, he reasoned, while offering a plan to air commercials that stand to educate the president on important issues, such as “explaining the nuclear triad, how to use appetizer forks, and what his other daughter is called.”

 [Featured Image by Mike Coppola/Getty Images]